About the Site and the Government Safety Review

 It's critical that 'adventure' remains in adventure tourism and outdoor commercial activities, but lets also be confident that unique, personalised experiences are being delivered within a strong safety framework that meets our 'duty of care' responsibilities.
 To accept anything less will leave us and our customers vulnerable and exposed.

-The Tourism Industry Association New Zealand (TIA) is the lead association that directly represents the interests of about 1,700 tourism businesses in New Zealand.
-The Association was first established in 1955 and the businesses TIA represents cover a range of tourism-related activities including hospitality, transport, accommodation, adventure and activities, attractions and retail, as well as related tourism services.
+Tourism Industry Aotearoa (TIA) is the lead association that directly represents the interests of about 1,700 member tourism businesses in New Zealand.
+It was established in 1955 and the businesses TIA represents cover a range of tourism-related activities including hospitality, transport, accommodation, adventure and activities, attractions and retail, as well as related tourism services.